CopernicaMarketingSoftware/Documentation/Publisher/en/rest-introduction.md

 ## More information

-De following articles also contain information about the REST API:
+The following articles also contain information about the REST API:

 * [OAuth integrations with the REST API](./rest-oauth.md)
 * [The format of requests and responses](./rest-requests.md)